AlexiusThomas/web-sprint-challenge-javascript-fundamentals/README.md

-In non-strict mode `this` will default to the global object `this` point to the object on which the function is called we can set `this`to point to a certain value using call, apply, bind. using the `new` keyword constructs a new object and `this` points it
+In non-strict mode `this` will default to the global object `this` point to the object on which the function is called we can set `this`to point to a certain value using call, apply, bind. using the `new` keyword constructs a new object and `this` points it.

+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+Whenever a function is called by a preceding dot, the object before that dot is this.
+Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?